 There are numerous contract templates you can find on the Internet, but you should modify them to meet your specific work and legal situation (based on your country).

-Legal issues aside, in the next part of this series we will discuss how to tackle some common problems when you are working from home, so stay tuned to Hongkiat.com.
+Legal issues aside, in the next part of this series we will discuss how to tackle some common problems when you are working from home.
+Stay tuned.